 This is a list of the 10 best ways to invest your money online:

 With the above three, they are not covered by the Financial Services Compensation Scheme(FSCS) and thus there is no protection of money invested.
-As a rule of thumb, don’t invest more than 10% of your savings in non-regulated types of lending.
+As a rule of thumb, do not invest more than 10% of your savings in non-regulated types of lending.
 Moreover, if you are thinking about turning to online lending options, then you might also want to consider reading this article about online lending.
 As with any financially related matter, it is crucial that you do as much research as possible before committing to any major decisions.

 6. Buy premium bonds – With the NS&I, you can buy premium bonds online.
 The bonds do not pay any interest but there instead the bonds go into a prize draw every month for you to win a number of cash prizes.

-8. Buy Stocks online – you can buy stocks from individual companies online.
+8. Buy Stocks online you can buy stocks from individual companies online.
 This is riskier than buying an ETF(see below) but the potential rewards are also far greater.
 The cheapest places to buy stocks are iWeb and YouInvest.
 You could use an auto investing software to automatically buy your stocks for you, which would make things easier.

-9. Buying an Exchange Traded Fund(ETF) or Mutual fund – When you invest in an ETF you invest in a wider range of stocks whose aim is to mimic the performance of a particular market or index such as the FTSE 100 and like a traditional tracker their value is determined by whether or not the index rises or falls.
-Buying ETF’s is my advise as it allows you to diversify your portfolio and spread your risk.
+9. Buying an Exchange Traded Fund(ETF) or Mutual fund When you invest in an ETF you invest in a wider range of stocks whose aim is to mimic the performance of a particular market or index such as the FTSE 100 and like a traditional tracker, their value is determined by whether or not the index rises or falls.
+Buying ETFs is my advice as it allows you to diversify your portfolio and spread your risk.
 ETFs are likely to increase your money at a steady rate every year.
 You can use websites like Hargreaves Lansdown or Fidelity to buy bonds.
 An even easier way to diversify your portfolio is to use nutmeg.com.
 I personally use this website as it is easy, transparent and low cost.
-Nutmeg allows you to chose your level of risk depending on how long you want to invest for.
+Nutmeg allows you to choose your level of risk depending on how long you want to invest.
 See my review of nutmeg here.

 10. Start a trade – this is probably the method which involves the most effort and hard-work but could prove to be the most lucrative.
 With a normal brick and mortar trade on the high street, your potential customer base is at most 100,000.
 But online, this number increases significantly.
 It is definitely harder to establish yourself online as there is more competition but it is also cheaper to trade online using websites such as eBay and RangeMe, that gets you noticed by top retailers such as Target and CVS, through a cvs vendor portal.